 Bury demolished materials onsite or move material offsite to locations designated by State or local officials.
-Refer to permitting notes regarding the disposal of inert materials under General Criteria Applicable to All Purposes.
 If buried onsite, cover the materials with soil to a settled depth of at least 2 feet.
 Backfill finished grade must exceed the finished design height by a minimum of five percent to allow for settlement.
 Mound the backfill sufficiently to divert runoff from the site after the backfill settles.